Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

 ### AI label service

 This is a REST API that evaluates the content of an issue and attempts to predict a set of labels that should be applied to it.
 If a prediction is made with a reasonable level of confidence, the service will return exactly one service label and one category label.
 If confidence thresholds were not met for both label types, no labels are returned.
+The AI label service can only a response with labels for [officially supported repositories]
+(<https://github.com/Azure/azure-sdk-tools/blob/main/tools/github-labels/repositories.txt>).
+For libraries that are not supported it an empty response will be returned.

 #### Example payload